gatoniel/gatoniel.github.io/_posts/2023-09-16-logseq-advanved-query-habit-streak-tracker.md

   :in $ ?today [?habit ...] [[?habit2 ?habit-name]] %
 ```

 Given the aggregation functions in the `:find` statement, we will get one result per `?habit-name`.
 With the `:keys` statement, we require the query to return a map (similar to dictionaries in Python).
 Hence, we have a list of maps as output of the query.
-We formate it with these lines of code.
+We format it with these lines of code.

 ```clojure
  :view (fn [rows] [:table